 Feb 012023

-Many logic probes use LEDs to visually indicate the logic state of the point under test.
-This causes the user to have to see the point under test and the LED at the same time.
+Many logic probes use LEDs to visually indicate the logic state of a specific test point.
+This requires the user to look at the test point and the LED at the same time.

-This could cause possible measurement errors and could even damage the equipment under test due to inadvertent movements of the logic probe.
+This could result in possible measurement errors and even damage to the device under test due to inadvertent movement of the logic probe.

-The audible logic probe shown here solves this problem by using an audible prompt.
-A high frequency beep when the sensed voltage level is high, and a low frequency beep when the sensed voltage level is low.
-When there is a train of pulses, the signal that is heard is intermittent high frequency and low frequency.
+The Audible Logic Probe shown here solves this problem by using an audible prompt.
+A high frequency beep sounds when the sensed voltage level is high, and a low frequency beep sounds when the sensed voltage level is low.
+If there is a pulse train, the signal heard will be intermittent high and low frequency.

 Audible Logic Probe with 555 timer

-How does the audible logic probe with 555 circuit works?
+How does the Acoustic Logic Probe with 555 Circuit work?

 Two comparators, from a chip with four, are used to sense the high and low voltage levels at the input.
-A voltage divider establishes the necessary voltage references.
+A voltage divider provides the necessary voltage references.
 (R4, R5, R6)

 1 – In the low level detector IC1A.
-When the voltage at the test probe at pin 5 of IC1 is greater than the reference voltage at pin 4, the output of this comparator goes high.
-This, forward biases the diode D2.
+When the voltage at pin 5 of IC1 is greater than the reference voltage at pin 4, the output of this comparator goes high.
+This forward biases diode D2.

-When this happens, resistors R7, R9 and the 555 IC produce an approximate 3.5khz tone.
+When this happens, resistors R7, R9 and the 555 IC produce a tone of approximately 3.5kHz.
 This tone is the logic high level signal.

 2 – In the low level detector IC1B.
-When the voltage at pin 6 is less than the reference voltage at pin 7, the output at pin 1 of the LM339 IC goes high level.
-This, forward biases the diode D3.
+When the voltage at pin 6 is less than the reference voltage at pin 7, the output at pin 1 of the LM339 IC goes high.
+This forward biases diode D3.

-Diode D3, together with resistors R8 and R10, causes the 555 timer, which is configured as a stable multivibrator, to start its operation.
+Diode D3, together with resistors R8 and R10, causes the 555 timer, configured as a stable multivibrator, to start operating.

 555 timer IC Pinout